hyosung11/Launch-School/journal.md

-# Launch School Mastery Based Learning Journey Notes
+# Launch School Mastery Based Learning Journey Journal

 Started the Prep courses and finished on Sunday, 20210711.
 Wrote and sent Assessment email on 20210711